jest-community/eslint-plugin-jest/docs/rules/no-snapshots.md

 ## Rule Details

-Using snapshots will often result in poorly documented, difficult to debug tests that encourage writing a single test to cover a broad area of functionality when seperate, more specific tests would be preferred.
+Using snapshots may result in poorly documented, difficult to debug tests that encourage writing a single test to cover a broad area of functionality when seperate, more specific tests would be preferred.
 This rule aims to prevent the use of jest snapshots.